AppMonsta/slate/source/index.html.md

 ## Authentication

 Requests to the REST API are protected with HTTP Basic authentication.
 You must provide your API key to each request made against our API.
-If you've an account then you can find your API key in account settings or displayed at the top of this page (you need to be logged in).
-Otherwise you can always get one here (if you lost your key you can just enter your email again and we will retrieve it for you).
+You can always get a new one <a href='/dashboard/get_api_key/'> here </a>.
+If you lost your key you can just enter your email again and we will retrieve it for you.

 <aside class="warning">
 Requests have to use HTTPS.
 Using HTTP will return 400 error response.